Chair Barrett McRay

 CFM 514.
 Ministry in Culture.
 Explores foundational cultural issues from a Christian, socio-cultural perspective.
 Provides opportunities for students to cultivate theory and practice of ministry in the multicultural American society, as well as the Church around the world.
 (2)

-CFM 515.
-Human Development and Research for Ministry.
+CFM 517.
+Developmental Theory and Spiritual Formation.
 An introduction to biblical, historical, and theological understandings of the nature of persons and the integration of relevant psychological and sociological understandings of human development.
 In addition, students will be encouraged to consider the application of these foundations to the contemporary work of Christian formation and ministry.
-Includes an introduction to the theory and practice of qualitative research methodologies as they relate to Christian formation and ministry.
+(2)

 CFM 521.
 Personal Spiritual Formation.
 An introduction to personal spiritual formation, including spiritual health and the practice of spiritual disciplines.
 Includes an off-site weekend retreat.
 Fee: $30 (2)